Membership Retention Strategies from Association Experts

 These association executives also shared some key takeaways they learned from their listening tours that can apply to all associations:

-• Meet your members where they are, determine where they’re going to be, and identify ways you can support them on that path.
+- Meet your members where they are, determine where they’re headed, and identify ways you can support them on that path.

 2. Consider demographic preferences.